wp-plugins/smartbroker/readme.txt

 = 5 - Shortcode options =

 *Shortcode options are added in the following format: [sb_search_page option_name_1='option_value_1' option_name_2='option_value_2' ... ]*

+Note: All of the following options apply only to the [sb_search_page] shortcode

 **Price and size defaults**